-MAE and Flash Loader together shall fulfil the requirements concerning the generic "Loader" definition as expressed in PP [12] and PP interpretations [35].
+MAE and Flash Loader together shall fulfil the requirements concerning the generic "Loader" definition as expressed in PP [11] and PP interpretation [35].
 The usage of MAE and Flash Loader is only allowed in a secured environment during the production phase.